Application Periods & Deadlines

-- One official transcript from the LVN school you graduated from.
+- One unofficial transcript from the LVN school you graduated from.

-- Copy of your current California LVN license (front & back)
+- Copy of your current California LVN license verification printed from the LVNPT website

-- Printout of TEAS 6 transcript with an Adjusted Individual Total score of 62 or higher.
+- Copy of TEAS 6 transcript with an Adjusted Individual Total score of 62 or higher.

-and incomplete applications will not be considered in the selection process.
-If you
+Incomplete applications will not be considered in the selection process.
+If you are

-are accepted into the program, the college’s Records Office will also require transcripts.
+accepted into the program, the college’s Records Office will also require official,

 Selection to the program is based on the following criteria:

-- GPA in Anatomy, Physiology, Microbiology, English, and Math (maximum 25 points).
+- GPA for Anatomy, Physiology, Chemistry, Microbiology, English, (minimum GPA 2.5 to

-- Approved Diagnostic Assessment Tool TEAS ( maximum 25 points).
-A minimum score of
+- Approved Diagnostic Assessment Tool TEAS (minimum score of 62 to apply)

 - Relevant healthcare certificates, current patient care experience, veteran status,